10: Biohydrogen - Hydrogenases

 Figure \(\PageIndex{6}\): O2-Tolerant Membrane-Bound Hydrogenase 1 from Escherichia coli in Complex with Its Cognate Cytochrome b (4GD3).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...9p4CSQRDPM8nL7

-The large and small chains of hydrogenase are shown in blue and orange, respectively, while cytochrome b is sown in magenta.
+The large and small chains of hydrogenase are shown in blue and orange, respectively, while cytochrome b is shown in magenta.
 Cofactors and key metals are shown in spacefill.
-F4S is the Fe4-S3 cluster, SF4 is the iron-sulfur cluster, HEM is hemoglobin, FCO is carbonmonoxide-(dicyano) Fe, and Ni is nickel.
+F4S is the Fe4-S3 cluster, SF4 is the iron-sulfur cluster, HEM is hemoglobin, FCO is carbon monoxide-(dicyano) Fe, and Ni is nickel.

 The biological (functional) unit consists of two heterodimers.
-Under low O2 levels, one dimer can reactivate the other if exposed to O2.
-The enzyme is found in the highest concentration during anaerobic fermentation.
-Remember that E. Coli is a facultative anaerobe and can shift its metabolic pathways to fit conditions.
+At low O2 levels, a single dimer can reactivate the other dimer upon exposure to O2.
+The enzyme is present at its highest concentration during anaerobic fermentation.
+Remember that E. coli is a facultative anaerobe that can shift its metabolic pathways to fit conditions.
 Perhaps its primary role is to reduce O2 to water and protect enzymes sensitive to it.
-The function of Cytochrome b may be mostly to anchor the dimeric H2ase in the membrane.
+Cytochrome b may mostly anchor the dimeric H2ase in the membrane.

 A bifurcating Ni-Fe H2ase

 These enzymes are more complicated.
-They oxidize H2 and move the two electrons through a complicated path that bifurcates electron flow to different substrates/cofactors.
-They move an electron to a low-potential (i.e. not a great oxidizing agent), high-energy species, which gets reduced in an endergonic process.
-The other electron simultaneously moves to a high-potential (i.e., great oxidizing agent), low-energy species that also gets reduced in an exergonic process.
+They oxidize H2 and direct the two electrons through a complex pathway that bifurcates the flow to different substrates/cofactors.
+They move an electron to a low-potential (i.e., not a strong oxidizing agent) high-energy species, which is reduced in an endergonic process.
+The other electron simultaneously moves to a high-potential (i.e., a strong oxidizing agent), low-energy species, which is also reduced in an exergonic process.
 The overall electron transfer is thermodynamically favorable.
 An example might prove helpful.
 NADH (E0' = -280 mV, higher potential) can reduce the protein ferredoxin (E0' = -500 mV, lower potential), which can then pass its electrons in other reactions, including the formation of H2, CH4, and NH3.
 ATP is not required.

 Four classes of bifurcating enzymes that use FAD/FADH2 or FMN/FMNH2 are known.
-They are optimal since they can participate in either 1 or 2 electron transfers.
+They are optimal because they can participate in either 1 or 2-electron transfers.
 We will see an example of a Fe-Fe H2ase further below.

 In electron transport, we encountered an electron bifurcating complex in the Q-cycle of Complex III.
-Reduced ubiquinone (UQH2, or ubiquinol) is oxidized and the two lost electrons bifurcated to cytochrome C in a high potential pathway and to UQ to reform UQH2, as shown in Figure \(\PageIndex{7}\) below.
+Reduced ubiquinone (UQH2, or ubiquinol) is oxidized, and the two lost electrons are bifurcated to cytochrome C in a high-potential pathway and to UQ to reform UQH2, as shown in Figure \(\PageIndex{7}\) below.

 Figure \(\PageIndex{7}\): Electron bifurcation in Complex III